 Magic Powerful Owl encounter in Sydney

-Kuno's Marcio Conrado and Phill Pullinger were on a conservation mission in Sydney where they were pointing on a joint event with the Mosman Environment Foundation.
-They were on a deadline to produce a film showcasing the birdlife found in the heart of Sydney harbour when they had one of life's great bird encounters.
+Kuno's Marcio Conrado and Phill Pullinger were on a conservation mission in Sydney where they were putting on a joint event with the Mosman Environment Foundation.
+They were on a deadline to produce a film showcasing the birdlife found in the heart of Sydney harbour, when they had one of life's great bird encounters.

 Marcio is an avid birder, conservationist and birdlife photographer from Brazil who has seen and photographed incredible birds from across the planet.